Guide12 Hours Central Otago

 64B The Mall, Cromwell

 For food choices, picture an endlessly changing selection of cabinet food, championing locally grown produce.
-Their Cromwell apple crumble muffins, seasonal soups, pulled pork wraps and jam filled donuts are just some of the items that could greet you upon entry.
-There’s always plenty of locals hanging around, so it’s a good spot to hear what’s happening locally or getting a bit of advice if you’re a tourist or passing through.
+Their Cromwell apple crumble muffins, seasonal soups, pulled pork wraps, and jam-filled donuts are just some of the items that could greet you upon entry.
+There’s always plenty of locals hanging around, so it’s a good spot to hear what’s happening in town or glean some advice if you’re a tourist.

 Culture at Cromwell Heritage Precinct